erwald/blog/posts/forecasts-on-the-population-stability-and-upcoming-election-of-nigeria.md

 [Who will win the 2023 Nigerian Presidential Election?](https://www.metaculus.com/questions/14493/nigerian-presidential-election-2023/)

-Nigeria has a fascinating and important presidential election (to be held on February 25th) coming up:
+Nigeria has a fascinating and important presidential election (to be held on 25 February) coming up:

 - Nigeria is Africa's largest country by population, and sub-Saharan Africa's largest economy measured by PPP-adjusted GDP.
 - For the first time since the restoration of democracy in 1999, there are three credible candidates vying for the presidency.